Deepfakes, Disinformation & the Rise of Trust Hackers - MAGES

 • Terroristic propaganda

-The scary part?
-Almost anyone with a laptop and access to a publicly accessible dataset can create a compelling deepfake at this point in time.
+Almost anyone with a laptop and access to a public dataset can now create a convincing deepfake.

 2. The Technology Behind the Illusion

-Deepfakes are predicated upon generative AI models and models based on foundation and large language models (LLMs).
-These types of models are trained on large datasets and can accurately mimic both human expressions, voices, and complex movements.
-For example:
+Deepfakes rely on generative AI models and large language models (LLMs).
+These models are trained on massive datasets that enable them to mimic human expressions, voices, and movements.

 Example 1: Deepfake CEO Heist ($25M)